Does SATOR Square

 1) The SATOR Square: composed, we believe, by the apostle Paul around 60-65 AD, it first appeared in Latin in the Campania region of Italy, then in the rest of the Roman Empire, and even with Greek letters in the eastern part of the Empire (1), totalling around a hundred inscriptions during the first centuries of our era.

-2) The New Testament: all 27 books of the New Testament were composed in ancient Greek on papyri between 30 and 70 AD, in other words during the 40 or even 50 years following the death and resurrection of Jesus Christ (2).
+2) The New Testament: all 27 books of the New Testament were composed in ancient Greek on papyri between 30 and 95 AD, in other words during the 50 or even 65 years following the death and resurrection of Jesus Christ (2).

-As a result, the majority text comprises more than 5,000 Greek manuscripts that were copied from the 1st century AD until the end of the Middle Ages: papyri (especially in the first 4 centuries), codexes (from the 4th century), then uncials and miniatures, and even lectionaries (3).
+As a result, the majority text comprises more than 5,000 Greek manuscripts that were copied from the 1st century AD until the end of the Middle Ages: papyri (especially in the first 4 centuries), codexes (from the 4th century), uncials and miniatures, and even lectionaries (3).

 These manuscripts all coincide.
 Moreover, they were quickly translated: